 How do you know whether your event must be registered?

-- you are expecting more than 100 attendees at an event
+- you are expecting 100 or more participants

-- more than 20% of attendees are not members of the MIT community
+- more than 20% of participants are not members of the MIT community

 - events are cosponsored with a non-MIT partner